gsoules/MkDocs/digital-archive/docs/archivist/using-s3.md

 Files without a checkbox are ones the Digital Archive, and browsers in general, do not support such as TIFF files and Word documents.

-Notice in the example above, that file `2014-002.jpg` is unchecked.
-This is because the archivist chose to not attach it to the item.

 ### Reorder or delete attachments

 The steps for reordering and deleting S3 attachments are the same as explained for [uploading files to the Digital Archive](/archivist/attach-file/#upload-files-to-your-digital-archive) when not using S3.
 However, when you delete an attachment, the file itself remains in S3 and continues to show up in the S3 files list.
 That's because the list is only a reflection of what's stored on S3.
-As such, you cannot accidentally delete an archival asset from the Digital Archive.

 ### Replace an attached file with an updated version

 To replace an attached file with a newer version having the same file name:

 -   Upload the newer file to S3.
--   S3 keeps a copy of the older version in case you make a mistake and need to recover it.
--   On the **_Files_** tab of the [**_Edit Item_** page](/archivist/items/#edit-an-item), check the box
+-   Edit the item and go to the **_Files_** tab.
-    for the file that got updated.
+-   Check the box for the file that got updated.
 -   Click the **_Save Changes_** button.

--   The Digital Archive will replace the older attachment with the newer one using the same file name (you don't need to first delete the older file as you do when not using S3).
+The Digital Archive will replace the older file with the newer one using the same file name.
+You don't need to first delete the older file as you do when not using S3.

 ## Accessing S3 files
 The previous sections have been about uploading files to S3 and attaching S3 files to Digital Archive items.